jmetzger/training-istio-kubernetes/istio/debug/01-debug-pod.md

  * We need a way that a service is mounted into the pod (service-account is used)
  * Same serviceAccount that would be used by productpage - pod itself

-## Step 1: Debug-Container zum Debuggen
+## Variante 1: Debug-Container zum Debuggen

   * Debug Container in productpage - pod starten, um Verbindung zu pod -> Review zu debuggen